Trancendos/pr-compliance-templates/README.md

 ## Quick Start

 ### Deployment
-See the latest and most detailed instructions in the [Qodo Merge documentation](https://qodo-merge-docs.qodo.ai/tools/compliance/).

 #### Option 1: Local Repository Setup
 Place `pr_compliance_checklist.yaml` in your repository root or within a `codebase_standards` folder: